jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 whether Sensitive PII was involved.
-In addition to Sensitive PII, the information security officer should consult the program manager to determine if certain financial and/or certain health information was involved, if the incident was caused by a contractor, if the incident involved information from multiple projects, or if criminal activity is suspected.
+In addition to Sensitive PII, the information security officer should consult the program manager to determine if certain financial and/or certain health information was involved, if the incident was caused by a contractor, if the incident involved information from multiple components, or if criminal activity is suspected.
 Incident assessment factors include:

 1. **Sensitive PII**: